proinsias/an-independent-mind/docs/Management MOC.md

 > Great leaders aren’t the ones who do more; they’re the ones who know how to prioritize best.
 They’re the ones who make time to really investigate problems and come up with rock-solid solutions.
 They’re the ones who make time to act deliberately.

 From [Making Time To Act Deliberately](https://statushero.com/blog/making-time-to-act-deliberately/).

+> Talk like you are right but listen like you are wrong.

+Not attributed.

+> Ensuring that they are in their “zone of genius” - an intersection of what they are good at, what they like to be doing, and what the team needs.

+Not attributed.

 ## Links